 Her philosophy for what HR should provide a company was formed during this fundamental stage in her career.
 “Initially, I probably had the same view of HR that a lot of people do – it’s like Toby from The Office and no one wants to talk to you.
 It’s bad and scary.
 But when the company makes HR a partner, that team can really empower people.
 If companies just use HR to hire and fire they won’t find that type of success.
 I learned that HR really is about the life cycle of the employee.”

-Under Mike’s mentorship, Whitney built out a full-scale human resources approach –– experience she brought to CallRail when she joined the team as Director of Talent & Culture earlier this year.
+Under Mike’s mentorship, Whitney built out a full-scale human resources approach –– experience she brought to CallRail when she joined the team as Director of Talent & Culture and has since moved on to become the VP.
 At a rapidly growing tech company like CallRail, Whitney’s first priorities have been implementing a human resource management system (HRIS), Namely, to manage payroll, benefits and departmental organization, as well as introducing new methodologies for goal creation and performance reviews.

 “When you come into a new company, there are certain things you know need to happen in order to scale effectively.
 At CallRail there was no HRIS.
 It was hard for people coming in to know who people were reporting to.
 It was clear we needed performance reviews and to create a way for employees and managers to have their voices heard.”
 Empowering her team to implement Namely gave the opportunity to streamline things like payroll, org charts, 360 reviews, compensation changes, and goal progression.